Top 10 things to do in Hauterives

 1- Discover Hauterives

 Hauterives is not a recent village.
-Indeed, Hauterives was founded in the Middle Ages.
+In fact, Hauterives was founded in the Middle Ages.
 It was a fortified village with ramparts pierced by four gates.
 The ogival gate is still present today.
 The feudal castle dominated the village at the time, and the Hauterives family was already mentioned as early as 1068.
 While many buildings no longer exist, there are still beautiful stones to discover while strolling through the village streets.

 2- Hauterives, botanical village